Is VBA the answer? Is it the RIGHT answer? Will it solve my presentation problem?

 Can VBA even do this?

-Even if you're still with us, VBA may not be the answer.
+Even if you're still with us, VBA may still not be the answer.
 VBA allows us to automate nearly everything that PowerPoint can do.
 It even allows us to do some things that PowerPoint can't do under normal user control.
 But PowerPoint doesn't "expose" all of its capabilities to VBA.

 There are some features that a user can click with a mouse but that VBA simply can't "see".
 What PowerPoint doesn't expose, VBA can't control and we can't automate.